 Ruthi Hortsch, Program Manager

-Ruthi Hortsch has a long history of helping youth develop and nourish their love of mathematics, having worked at math camps each summer since 2008.
+Ruthi Hortsch has a long history of helping youth develop and nourish their love of mathematics, working at math camps each summer since 2008.
 She traces her enthusiasm for teaching to her first job TAing Hebrew school when she was 14, and has since taught in many forms, including at MIT, Canada/USA Mathcamp, and Michigan Math and Science Scholars.
-At BEAM, Ruthi coordinates hiring and training of summer staff and supports curriculum development, as well as serving as a site director during the summer.
+At BEAM, Ruthi coordinates hiring and training of summer staff as well as managing curriculum development and serving as a site director during the summer.
 She received her BS in Mathematics and Interdisciplinary Physics and MS in Mathematics from the University of Michigan.
 Before joining BEAM, Ruthi Hortsch finished her PhD in Mathematics from MIT, where she wrote her dissertation in advanced number theory.

 Sarah Hunt, High School Program Assistant